-This watermelon printable emergent reader is a fun and easy way to explore early math AND literacy concepts with preschoolers.
+This watermelon printable book is a fun and easy way to practice both early math AND literacy concepts with preschoolers.
 Be sure to add it to your own collection of printable books!

-I love using printable books with young children!
+I love printable readers like this one, what about you?
 Obviously, they’re a great way to work on early reading skills in an engaging, fun way.
 Skills like how to handle a book, identifying parts of a book, left to right progression, words and letters, etc.

 How to Prep the Watermelon Counting Book

 To assemble the book, first print the version you’d like to use with your students.
-Fold the pages in half, with the print facing out.
+Then fold the pages in half, with the print facing out.
 Arrange the pages in order, and then staple the book together on the left-hand side.

 Here’s a quick video to show you how put it together:

-Remember, you can grab your own version of this book at the very bottom of this post.
+Remember, you can grab your own copy of this book at the very bottom of this post.

 Just read it, make some observations along the way, and ask the children to join you in counting and reading.